Strong Japan machinery orders a shot in the arm to Abenomics

 Toshiba Corp (6502.T), Japan's largest computer chipmaker, is earmarking 30 billion yen to expand a building that houses one of its NAND memory chip factories in western Japan, with construction to be completed around summer.

-"As corporate revenues improve, capital expenditure is clearly picking up even among manufacturers, which have been slow in increasing spending," Shigeki Kushida, the head of the BOJ's Osaka branch, told reporters on Thursday.
-He oversees the Kinki region of western Japan, home to several electronics giants.

 Thursday's data showed retailers boosting spending on orders in a sign they may be opening new stores and buying new equipment on hopes of robust consumer spending.
-For example, Japan's biggest convenience store operator Seven-Eleven Japan Co plans to open 1,600 shops in its fiscal year that begins in March, compared with 1,500 in the current one.
+For example, Japan's biggest convenience store operator Seven-Eleven Japan Co plans to open 1,500 shops in fiscal 2013 and another 1,600 in fiscal 2014.

 The data may also dispel market speculation that the BOJ will ease again soon to pre-empt an expected downturn in the economy from the April tax hike.